 Solomon Obulor is a natural resource, energy, and environmental lawyer and scholar.
-He is presently a doctoral researcher and teaching assistant at the School of Law, University of Aberdeen.
+He is presently a doctoral researcher and teaching fellow at the School of Law, University of Aberdeen.

 He holds a Master of Laws in Oil and Gas Law from the University of Aberdeen, a Diploma in Professional Legal Practice (Barrister at Law) from the Nigerian Law School and a Bachelor of Laws from the Rivers State University, Nigeria.
 He was admitted as a barrister and solicitor of the Supreme Court of Nigeria in November 2014 and has been an active solicitor and litigating barrister in the past years.
 He is also an Associate Fellow of (the United Kingdom) Advance Higher Education and formerly deputy head of oil and gas claims in a Nigerian-based law firm of Collins N Obulor & Associates (Ibuchukwu Chambers)